BoBguyjoe/sqms-internship/README.txt

 The main script asks you a series of questions to specify what type(s) of decoherence and noise you want, and what form(s) you want the output to be in.

-The initializer script allows you to initialize a qubit manually, starting in the |0] state, and using sigma-x, sigma-y, and sigma-z operators

 The qubitViewer script allows you to plot various characteristics of the qubit against ranges of certain parameters.

 TO FIX